 Titanium Fun Facts:

-Fun Fact #1: A "fun fact" that is still unproven is that "vegatarians eat more titanium than non-vegatarians"
+Fun Fact #1: A "fun fact" that is still unproven is that "vegetarians eat more titanium than non-vegetarians"

 Why?
 Because food plants contain approximately 2 parts per million of titanium.
 It is believed that titanium is used by plants to encourage growth through faster production of carbohydrates.
 Some plants may contain up to 80 ppm, but these plants (for example horsetail and nettle) are not normally consumed by humans.
 It is estimated that the average person consumes approximately 0.8 milligrams of titanium per day with almost all of it passing through the body without being absorbed.